Nevel (town): History

 Nevel was first mentioned in Ivan the Terrible's will among towns that had been founded during his reign.
 In 1562, during the Livonian War, it was the site of the Battle of Nevel, in which Poles defeated the Russians.
 In 1580, it was captured by Polish–Lithuanian forces aided by Hungarian infantry.
 In 1581, Polish-Russian peace talks were held in the town, to no avail, and the following year it eventually passed to Russia.
 In 1619, it was recaptured by the Polish–Lithuanian Commonwealth.

-In 1623, it was granted Magdeburg rights by the Polish–Lithuanian King Władysław IV Vasa.
+In 1623, it was granted Magdeburg rights by King Władysław IV Vasa.
 While part of the Polish–Lithuanian Commonwealth it was located in the Polotsk Voivodeship of the Grand Duchy of Lithuania.
 In 1634, Władysław IV granted Newel to the Radziwiłł family.
 At the time, there were eight churches, either Catholic or Orthodox, in the town.
 In 1655, the town was captured by the Russians, and the castle was destroyed, however, it was restored to the Polish–Lithuanian Commonwealth in 1678.
+A Jesuit mission was established in Nevel in 1761.

 Nevel became part of Russia during the First Partition of Poland in 1772, when it was included into newly established Pskov Governorate, chartered, and made the seat of Nevesky Uyezd of Pskov Governorate.
 In 1777, it was transferred to Polotsk Viceroyalty.
 In 1796, the viceroyalty was abolished and Nevel was transferred to the Belarusian Governorate; it formed a part of Vitebsk Governorate from 1802.
 In 1897, the ethnic make-up, by mother tongue, was 62.4% Jewish, 25.6% Belarusian, 10.8% Russian, and 0.8% Polish.
 Two annual fairs were held in the town in the late 19th century.